GoogleCloudPlatform/apigee-samples/integrated-developer-portal/docs/cloudshell-tutorial.md

 cd integrated-developer-portal
 ```

-2. Edit the `env.sh` and configure the ENV vars
+2. Edit the `env.sh` and configure the ENV vars.
+Click <walkthrough-editor-open-file filePath="integrated-developer-portal/env.sh">here</walkthrough-editor-open-file> to open the file in the editor

 * `PROJECT` the project where your Apigee organization is located
 * `APIGEE_HOST` the externally reachable hostname of the Apigee environment group that contains APIGEE_ENV
 * `APIGEE_ENV` the Apigee environment where the demo resources should be created

-Click <walkthrough-editor-open-file filePath="integrated-developer-portal/env.sh">here</walkthrough-editor-open-file> to open the file in the editor

 Now source the `env.sh` file